-- Report it to one of your designated safeguarding leads (DSL) or equivalent immediately using the school's reporting procedures set out in this policy. - Never view, copy, print, share, store or save the imagery yourself, or ask a child to share or download this is illegal. - If you have already viewed the imagery by accident (e.g. if a young person has shown it to you before you could ask them not to), report this to the DSL (or equivalent) and seek support. - Do not delete the imagery or ask the young person to delete it. - Do not ask the child/children or young person(s) who are involved in the incident to disclose information regarding the imagery.
-This is the responsibility of a DSL. - Do not share information about the incident with other members of staff, the young person(s) it involves or their, or other, parents and/or carers. - Do not say or do anything to blame or shame any young people involved. - Do explain to them that you need to report it and reassure them that they will receive support and help from a DSL.
+- Report it to your designated safeguarding lead (DSL) or equivalent immediately, using the school's reporting procedures set out in this policy. - Never view, copy, print, share, store or save the imagery yourself, or ask a child to share or download this is illegal. - If you have already viewed the imagery by accident (e.g. if a young person has shown it to you before you could ask them not to), report this to the DSL (or equivalent) and seek support. - Do not delete the imagery or ask the young person to delete it. - Do not ask the child/children or young person(s) who are involved in the incident to disclose information regarding the imagery.
+This is the responsibility of the DSL or a deputy. - Do not share information about the incident with other members of staff, the young person(s) it involves or their, or other, parents and/or carers. - Do not say or do anything to blame or shame any young people involved. - Do explain to them that you need to report it and reassure them that they will receive support and help from the DSL or a deputy.

-Staff reserve the right to confiscate a device in the possession of a pupil if they have concerns about sharing nudes or semi-nudes in relation to the device.
-This is consistent with the government's Searching, screening and confiscation: advice for schools guidance.
+Staff reserve the right to confiscate a device in the possession of a child if they have concerns about sharing nudes or semi-nudes in relation to the device.
+This is consistent with the Searching, screening and confiscation: advice for schools guidance.